-2. Graduation Literacy Assessment (Grade 10 GLA)
+Graduation Literacy Assessment (Grade 10 GLA)

-This provincial assessment is mandatory for all students graduating with a 2018 dogwood diploma.
+This provincial assessment is mandatory for all students graduating with a dogwood diploma.
+It should be taken in grade 10 and can be written 3 times between Grades 10-12.

-3. Graduation Literacy Assessment (Grade 12 GLA)
+Graduation Literacy Assessment (Grade 12 GLA)

-The Grade 12 Graduation Literacy Assessment is required for students graduating with a dogwood diploma, in the 2018 Graduation Program.
+The Grade 12 Graduation Literacy Assessment is required for students graduating with a dogwood diploma.
+It should be taken in the grade twelve year.